yafyx/ibukos/README.md

 # Ibukos

-A Mamikos-style kos (boarding house) finder, built for a frontend take-home that asks one thing: how well can you use AI to ship an interface?
+A kos finder inspired by Mamikos.
+Built for Mamikos FE take-homem How well can you use AI to ship an interface?
 The brief is in [task.md](./task.md).
-The minimum was the home page.
-I went further because the search page had the interesting decisions.
+Minimum was the home page.
+I shipped that inside the 3-5 hour window, then spent optional time on...

+A 1:1 home via Figma capture extensions is a short path I could have taken.
+I skipped it on purpose.

 - Demo: [ibukos.yfyx.dev](https://ibukos.yfyx.dev)
 - Stack: [TanStack Start](https://tanstack.com/start) (React 19, SSR), [Tailwind v4](https://tailwindcss.com), [coss](https://coss.com/ui) and [shadcn](https://ui.shadcn.com) components on [Base UI](https://base-ui.com), [Leaflet](https://leafletjs.com), [Bun](https://bun.sh), [Turborepo](https://turborepo.dev), [Biome](https://biomejs.dev)